 Certain statutory records/forms under labor law statutes must be retained in physical form.
 During inspections, inspectors may demand hard copies of the statutorily mandated forms.
 That said, most states have now relaxed this requirement and allow labor registers and forms to be retained electronically.

 Are there any legal requirements for electronic archiving systems (EAS)?

 There is no legal framework in in India specifically governing the electronic archiving of HR-related documents.
-Under the Information Technology Act, archive systems should ensure records are available for subsequent reference and that the records are retained in the original format or, in a format which accurately represents the original information.
 In order for electronic archive systems to have evidentiary value, they should meet the requirements listed in the section above.